codersMom/angular100-labs-2020-06-22/Ch09-Routing/2routeparams/README.md

    - Notice how the id is received using **route.snapshot.paramMap**

-1. Update the **album.details.ts** to display album details on the page using the following code
+1. Update the **album-details.component.html** to display album details on the page using the following code

     ```html
     <div class="container">